awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment-aispl.md

 **To edit your contact information**

-You can change the contact information associated with your AISPL account, including your mailing address, telephone number, and website address\.
+You can change the contact information associated with your AWS India account, including your mailing address, telephone number, and website address\.
 You cannot change your country\.

 1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

-1. On the navigation bar, choose your account name, and then choose [https://console.aws.amazon.com/billing/home#/account](https://console.aws.amazon.com/billing/home#/account)\.
+1. On the navigation bar in the upper\-right corner, choose your account name \(or alias\), and choose **Account**\.

 1. Under **Contact Information**, choose **Edit**\.

 1. For the fields that you want to change, type your updated information, and then choose **Update**\.

 **Note**
-You can choose to add an email address for billing in the **Alternate Contacts** section to have AISPL send a copy of billing\-related emails to that email address\.
-For example, AISPL sends a copy of your monthly bill to your Billing contact address\.<a name="aispl-account-contacts"></a>
+You can choose to add an email address for billing in the **Alternate Contacts** section to have AWS India send a copy of billing\-related emails to that email address\.
+For example, AWS India sends a copy of your monthly bill to your Billing contact address\.<a name="aispl-account-contacts"></a>

 **To add, update, or remove alternate contacts**

 You can add alternate contacts to your account\.
-Alternate contacts enable AISPL to contact another person about issues with your account\.
+Alternate contacts enable AWS India to contact another person about issues with your account\.
 This is even the case if you're unavailable\.

 1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

-1. On the navigation bar, choose your account name, and then choose [https://console.aws.amazon.com/billing/home#/account](https://console.aws.amazon.com/billing/home#/account)\.
+1. On the navigation bar in the upper\-right corner, choose your account name \(or alias\), and choose **Account**\.

 1. Scroll down to the **Alternate Contacts** section, and then choose **Edit**\.